Kasanka National Park: The World’s Largest Bat Migration

 - Kasanka Campsites: For budget travelers, the park provides well-maintained campsites with basic amenities, allowing you to immerse yourself in nature.

-Best Time to Visit Kasanka National Park
+Best time to visit Kasanka National Park

 The best time to visit Kasanka National Park is during the bat migration season, from late October to early December.
 This is when the park comes alive with millions of bats, providing a once-in-a-lifetime experience.